algolia/jekyll-algolia/CONTRIBUTING.md

 # Development workflow

-After the necessary `bundle install`, you can simply launch `guard` to start the test suite in watch mode (perfect for TDD).
+After the necessary `bundle install`, you'll also need to run `appraisal install`.
+This will configure the repository so that tests can be run both from Jekyll 2.5 and Jekyll 3.

+You can then launch:
+- `./scripts/test_v2` to launch tests on Jekyll v2
+- `./scripts/test_v3` to launch tests on Jekyll v3
+- `./scripts/test` to launch tests on both
+- `./scripts/watch` to start a test watcher (for TDD) for Jekyll v2
+- `./scripts/watch_v3` to start a test watcher (for TDD) for Jekyll v3 (you cannot run both at the same time)

 If you want to test the plugin on an existing Jekyll website while developping, I suggest updating the website `Gemfile` to point to the correct local directory